Mortgage lenders vs. banks: Which is best for you?

 Banks and mortgage lenders are two major options for financing a home. purchase.
 However, they are not the only institutions that issue real estate loans.
 Others include:

-• Credit unions – Credit unions function much like banks in that they serve as a waystation between those saving funds and those who need to borrow.
-Unlike banks, however, credit unions are run on a not-for-profit basis by their membership.
-This nonprofit functionality often keeps fees and interest rates low.
-However, many are small operations with limited digital banking options and capacity– don’t expect a 24-hour customer service chat line.
+- Credit unions – Credit unions function much like banks in that they serve as a waystation between those saving funds and those who need to borrow.
+Unlike banks, however, credit unions are run on a not-for-profit basis, and are owned by their members (their clients and customers). functionality often keeps fees and interest rates low.
+However, many are small operations with limited digital banking options and capacity– don’t expect a 24-hour customer service chat line or extensive on-line services.